setavenger/blindbitd/README.md

 # blindbitd (wip)

+> [!IMPORTANT]
+> blindbitd is archived.
+More modern libraries and programs have evolved from it.
+See blindbit on https://github.com/setavenger

 Receive and send functionality.
 This is the daemon for the BlindBit Wallet.
 The daemon can be controlled with [blindbit-cli](./cli/README.md).
 Still in early testing, only use with funds you can afford to lose.
 When started and unlocked the daemon will run continuously in the background using minimal resources